With the growing popularity of rideshare services, companies like Lyft vs. Uber are gradually edging out regular taxi services in major cities.

-With similar prices and somewhat similar product range, there is hardly any difference between Lyft vs. Uber in the big picture.
+With similar prices and somewhat similar product ranges, there is hardly any difference between Lyft vs. Uber in the big picture.

-We are talking about the culture at the two companies.
+We are talking about the culture of the two companies.

 Uber follows a culture where the drivers would be serving the customers as chauffeurs and treat their roles as a serious career option.

-They foster highest limits of professionalism and expect their drivers to behave professionally with their customers.
+They foster the highest limits of professionalism and expect their drivers to behave professionally with their customers.